 But this is often the worst-case scenario; because fudge goes bad slowly, signs of spoilage can often be subtle.
 Look out for a change in texture.
 Rather than being smooth, its surface will either become incredibly dry or too damp if it has gone bad.
 Even if you think it is still safe to eat, it’s best to take no risks and chuck it out, as it won’t taste as good.

 If you have been storing fudge in your freezer for over six months, discard it even if there are no signs of decay.
 Its sugary flavor will have disappeared at this point and is not worth eating.

 Let’s not forget that two out of three ingredients in fudge are dairy products.
 The milk and butter, therefore, will be the first to go off—but it’s not all bad!
 The good news is the cooking process toughens up the ingredients, meaning fudge lasts longer than you’d think.

-The shelf life of fudge depends on where and how well it is stored.
-At room temperature in a dark, dry place, you can expect your fudge to keep between one and two weeks.
+How long fudge lasts depends on where and how it’s stored.
+If kept in a cool, dry place, it can last for one to two weeks.

 Refrigerated fudge will maintain its taste and texture for three to four weeks, especially if you can prevent moisture from ruining it.

 If you have decided to store your fudge away in the freezer, its shelf will certainly be extended.
 You can expect it to keep up to six months.
 It may still be safe to eat after six months have passed, although, as already mentioned, its taste will have degraded.

 It’s important to note that if you bought fudge from the store, checking the best-by date is essential as there are various types of fudge.
 Also, check the label, as some brands might not recommend storing it in the fridge.